-The cold comes and the famous bulk phases begin, in which you try to gain as much muscle mass as possible.
+The cold arrives and the famous bulking phases begin, in which you try to gain as much muscle mass as possible.

 The calories increase, and so do McDonalds.